Skip to main content

 The History of Kyocera

-Kyocera was founded in 1934, in the city of Kyoto, Japan.
-It was originally named Kyoto Ceramic Company, Limited.
+Kyocera was founded in 1934 in the city of Kyoto, Japan.
+It was initially named Kyoto Ceramic Company Limited.
 This is because it began making ceramic insulators for television picture tubes.

 Kyocera has been an expert in working with and manufacturing products with ceramics since its inception.
 It manufactures everything from industrial ceramics, telecommunications equipment, electronic components, semiconductor packages, components for medical and dental implants, copiers, and printers.

-Today, most copiers have similar functionality, so manufacturers have found other ways to make these devices add more value in the workplace.
+Today, most copiers have similar functionality, so manufacturers have found other ways to make these devices add more value to the workplace.

-We could just provide a checklist of all of the features of each of these copier manufacturers, which both Sharp and Kyocera are capable of, but even then this becomes even more difficult when you compare different models that have different speeds, costs, features, and optional accessories.
+We could provide a checklist of each copier manufacturer's features, which both Sharp and Kyocera are capable of.
+Still, even then, this becomes even more difficult when you compare different models that have different speeds, costs, features, and optional accessories.

-Instead, we are going to describe their key differentiators for their product lines.
+Instead, we will describe the key differentiators for their product lines.

 I know I mentioned that most copiers are much the same when it comes to hardware, but there are just a couple of differences when it comes to the hardware of Sharp Copiers vs. Kyocera Copiers.

 Sharp copiers come with a fully integrated keyboard built into the machine.
-Sharp has made it easier for users to send documents via email, entering data, or configuring their systems by adding a full retractable keyboard.
+Sharp has made it easier for users to send documents via email, enter data, or configure their systems by adding a full retractable keyboard.

 Most of the other manufacturers provide this as an option, but Sharp has made this a staple of their copiers.
 More applications today ask you to enter metadata or content when scanning, storing, and distributing documents.

 This keyboard makes it much easier and more accurate.
-By having an actual keyboard instead of typing on a touchscreen or using an optional keyboard that you may have to find a place for it to reside near or on your copier, this is a much better solution.
+A better solution is having an actual keyboard instead of typing on a touchscreen or using an optional keyboard, which you may have to find a place to reside near or on your copier.

-Kyocera has an advantage in hardware serviceability and costs based on their hardware technology.
-In fact, when compared to Sharp, they need to be serviced 1/3 as many times.
+Kyocera has an advantage in hardware serviceability and costs based on its hardware technology.
+When compared to Sharp, they need to be serviced 1/3 as many times.

-The Sharp copier’s drums (black & white and color) and rollers need to be serviced or replaced at different time periods (copy or print intervals).
-Since their drums are made from ceramic material, it’s a much tougher material, resulting in longer intervals between service.
+The Sharp copier’s drums (black & white and color) and rollers need to be serviced or replaced at different periods (copy or print intervals).
+Since their drums are made from ceramic material, they are much more challenging, resulting in longer intervals between services.

 On top of that, they add ceramic particles to their toner to clean their copier drums while they are working.
 These add to lowering the overall operating costs of Kyocera copiers over the lifetime of the equipment.

 One last item about Kyocera copiers that sets them apart from Sharp copiers is that they have probably the most stringent sustainability program.
-They are as close as they come from a true “green” manufactured product.
+They are as close as they come to an actual “green” manufactured product.

 From the “origami” like folded cardboard packing materials for every one of their devices to the ability to toss their used toner bottles right into your recycling containers.